brookekelseyryan/brooke-blog/README.md

 5. Save your file, then wait another 3 seconds or so.
 6. Your changes *should* be visible again on the page.
 Sometimes, if you change an asset though, you might need to Ctrl+C and start again from step 1.

+### To push changes to GitHub
+1. Run the command `bundle exec jekyll serve --verbose`.
+This will update the `docs` folder.
+2. Push the compiled `docs` folder to GitHub.

 ## Credits